 Type 2 diabetes is among the most common chronic diseases in the US.
-A new analysis of dietary data from American health care professionals suggests you can lower your risk for diabetes.
-To do so, you must improve your dietary pattern.
+Researchers believe that three fourths of the cases of type 2 diabetes could be prevented with lifestyle modifications.
+An analysis of dietary data from American health care professionals suggests you can lower your risk for diabetes.
+More recently, researchers utilized the extensive data available through the UK Biobank.
+To improve your odds of metabolic health, you must change your dietary habits to a more plant-based pattern.

 Which Dietary Patterns Have a Lower Risk for Diabetes?